 For more than five decades, Richard Meier & Partners has been commissioned to design important buildings, and it has successfully completed over 130 projects across North America, South America, Europe, and Asia.
 Among its best-known works are: the Smith House in Darien, Connecticut; the Getty Center in Los Angeles, California; the United States Courthouse in Islip, New York; and the Jubilee Church in Rome, Italy.

+The work of the firm is instantly recognizable and internationally respected.
 Our offices in New York and Los Angeles employ a multicultural staff of talented professionals that has produced construction documents, and supervised construction, in 20 countries and 16 languages.
-The firm is led by Richard Meier and eight partners – James R. Crawford, Michael Palladino, Mark Sparrowhawk, Alex Wuo, Bernhard Karpf, Vivian Lee, Reynolds Logan, and Dukho Yeon.
+Founded in 1963 by Pritzker Prize laureate Richard Meier, the firm is today led by Michael Palladino in Los Angeles and Bernhard Karpf in New York.

 Our practice has extensive experience across a broad range of building types and sizes: cultural facilities, government offices, libraries and educational buildings, media production facilities, industrial research complexes, corporate headquarters, hotels and private residences.

 We aspire to thoughtful, elegant contemporary architecture that exceeds our clients’ expectations for beauty and form, and fulfills complex programmatic and operational needs.

 Recent work includes the newly renovated Gagosian Gallery in Beverly Hills, California; Weill Hall at Cornell University in Ithaca, New York; the Seamarq Hotel in Gangneung, South Korea; Rothschild Tower in Tel Aviv, Israel; Leblon Offices in Rio de Janeiro, Brazil; The Surf Club in Surfside, Florida, and the Cittadella Bridge in Alessandria, Italy.